NodeScriptLang/guides/src/docs/getting started.md

 # Getting started

-Let's get started with NodeScript.
 In this section, we'll explore the platform's layout and how to navigate the dashboard.

 NodeScript requires no dependencies, configuration or installation, and will run in any browser.